-Let me start by stating for transparency that my own book Sense and Respond: The Journey to Customer Purpose has been cited in this updated classic book as providing modern evidence of the Theory Y organisation in action.
-Now onto the review.
+This annotated version of The Human Side of Enterprise has been wonderfully brought back into the sunshine and placed in the modern setting by Joel Cutcher-Gershenfeld, Professor of Social Policy and Management at Brandeis University and formerly Senior Research Scientist at MIT's Sloan School of Management.
+I would also like to add that I am incredibly proud Let me start by stating that my own book Sense and Respond: The Journey to Customer Purpose has been cited in this updated classic as providing modern evidence of the Theory Y organisation in action.

-The Human side of enterprise is a forgotten landmark in the history of management-research and thinking, which is very surprising considering it clearly provides an explanation for the pitiful state we find within many organisations today.
-Maybe it's been ignored because it shines a clear light on the fallacious assumptions many organisational designers and developers have about human beings?
-Maybe it has been ignored because people in influential positions feel threatened by the perceived loss of power and control any change of assumption might bring?
+The Human Side of Enterprise is a forgotten landmark in the history of management research and thinking, which is very surprising considering it clearly provides an explanation for the pitiful state we find within many organisations today.
+Maybe it has been ignored because it shines a clear light on the fallacious assumptions many organisational designers and developers have about human beings.
+Maybe it has been ignored because people in influential positions feel threatened by the perceived loss of power and control any change of assumption might bring.

-Whatever the reason we are left feeling that the greatest waste in organisations today is the waste in human potential, and this, McGregor points out, is a result of the wrong-headed and unscientific assumptions management have about encouraging the best from people.
+Whatever the reason, we are left feeling that the greatest waste in organisations today is the waste in human potential, and this, McGregor points out, is a result of the wrong-headed and unscientific assumptions management has about encouraging the best from people.

-McGregor's system and research demonstrates clearly that systems designed to control people certainly provide control but we must ask, what type of control and at what cost? - the cost to productivity, innovation, enterprise, society and human fulfilment?
+McGregor's system and research demonstrates clearly that systems designed to control people certainly work, but we must ask, what type of control and at what cost?
+The cost to productivity, innovation, enterprise, society and human fulfilment?

 Traditional management systems are an invention to maintain control over power and resources in an effort to maintain compliance.
 This creates organisations where everything is forbidden unless permitted and limits the enterprise and potential of human beings.

-Traditional organisations trying maintain control narrows focus and closes down possibilities hence the need for extrinsic rewards and punishments to make people do what they would not otherwise do.
+Traditional organisations trying to maintain control narrow focus and close down possibilities, hence the need for extrinsic rewards and punishments to make people do what they would not otherwise do.
 However, enabling the human side of enterprise opens possibilities by designing organisations around assumptions that people will respond to purpose, autonomy and intrinsic rewards because the ends and means are rewards in themselves.